pedrop07/pedrop07/README.md

 ### - About me
 - 🌱 I'm learning React JS / Typescript / NodeJS

-- 💻 I am currently studying Computer Science at IFCE
+- 💻 Always studying something different

 - 📚 I want to be a Full Stack Developer